mickprev/duplicator/README.md

 Duplicator
 ==========

-Library for duplicate a value (array, object, scalar, ...) using PHP annotations.
+Library for duplicate an object (or an array of objects) using PHP annotations.

 Getting started
 ------------